Several days ago I came across a very interesting and visually effective exercise showing what privilege in the US looks like.

 - I feel comfortable walking home alone at night.

-- I am married and after marriage I did NOT have to sever my ties with family, relatives and friends.
+- When I get married I will be — or when I was married I was — expected to leave behind my family, relatives, and friends and move in with my partner and their family.
 (If you are a woman you may have had to because you might have been expected to fit into the new social world of your spouse and/or because you had to move to where your spouse lived with his family, which may have been very far from where you lived.)

 A few things about the statements.